Beside the Mountain

 For this recipe, you will need 5 simple whole ingredients.
 There's a high chance they are in your cupboard right now, and if not, they are easy to come by (no brown rice syrup in these bars!).

-• Almond Butter: creates a soft texture, and provides the main protein in these bars.
+• Almond butter: Creating a soft texture, almond butter provides the main protein in these bars.
 One bar contains 5 grams of protein.
-I often buy my almond butter from Costco or The Real Canadian Superstore as that is where it is the most cost-effective.
-Try my no bake protein bars if you are looking for another packable bar using almond butter.
+I often buy my almond butter from Costco or The Real Canadian Superstore - that is where it is the most cost-effective.
+Try my no-bake protein bars if you are looking for another packable bar using almond butter.
+I haven't tried these bars with peanut butter as a replacement for almond butter, since I am allergic.
+However, I believe it would work fine to replace it with the same amount.

 These bars are quite simple to make!
 I tested these bars over the last year since I had the idea to make a cinnamon roll oat bar.
-I wanted to create something that wouldn't crumble and something that could be out to the fridge for extended periods.
-It took me quite a few times to test but this is now a soft chewy flavorful recipe that I am proud to share with you!
-Follow the steps and photos below to make these oatmeal bars!
+I wanted to create something that wouldn't crumble and something that could be taken out of the fridge for extended periods - like for hiking or to pack in a lunch box.

 Maple syrup and almond butter in a pot.